 - Car Rental Loss and Damage Insurance: You can get secondary coverage on select car rentals if you use your Amex card to pay for the full balance of your rental and decline the insurance offered by the car rental company.

-Here’s a quick look at some of the fees you may encounter with this American Express card:
+Here’s a quick look at some of the fees you may encounter with this American Express card (see rates and fees):

 - Annual Fee: None.